kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 The Kin Developer Platform SDKs and tools contain many terms and concepts that you might be unfamilar with and we want to make sure you have a place to reference back to them in case you forget.
 Here is a list of all the key terms and concepts:

 ## Accounts
 Accounts (sometimes referred to as wallets) are objects that allow their owners to store and manage funds (Kin) and to perform various Kin transactions.
-There are two basic types of Kin accounts - local (client) account {ref} and blockchain account {ref} .
+There are two basic types of Kin accounts - [local (client) account](https://docs.kin.org/terms-and-concepts#account-local-client) and [blockchain account](https://docs.kin.org/terms-and-concepts#account-blockchain) .
 Each fully functioning local account has a corresponding blockchain account.

 ## Account, local (client)

 A local account is created on a client app (i.e., on a user's device).
 Referred to in the docs as KinAccount.
 It serves two purposes:
-* Each local account holds its unique identifier known as public/private keypair {ref}, generated when the account is created.
+* Each local account holds its unique identifier known as public/private [keypair](https://docs.kin.org/terms-and-concepts#keypair), generated when the account is created.
 The keypair also uniquely identify the corresponding blockchain account {ref} and ensures the security of Kin transactions against it.
 * A local account allows its owner to build and send transactions to be processed by the blockchain.
 Each transaction is signed with the private key of the keypair (without disclosing it).

 ## Account, blockchain

-Each local (client) account {ref} has a corresponding blockchain account, without which no blockchain transactions can be processed.
+Each [local (client) account](https://docs.kin.org/terms-and-concepts#account-local-client) has a corresponding blockchain account, without which no blockchain transactions can be processed.
 After a local account is created, the public key of its keypair {ref} is used as a unique identifier for creation of the blockchain account.
-See {ref}
+See [Creating Accounts](https://docs.kin.org/terms-and-concepts#creating-accounts).
 After the blockchain account is created, the public key of the keypair {ref} that it holds allows the blockchain to verify each transaction signed with the private key of the keypair.
 In addition, the blockchain account holds the Kin balance and has access to the account data stored in the blockchain database (e.g., transaction log).

 ## Account, Operational
 This is an account that resides on the developer's backend server.
-It is used for signing transactions of account creation and whitelisting using the developer's secret seed {??}.
+It is used for signing transactions of account creation and whitelisting using the developer's private key.
 This is also the account where the developer stores Kin to pay earns to the users.

 ## Account, Cold Storage
 This account is used for storing large amounts of Kin offline and to receive KRE rewards.
 The developer can use this account to replenish the operational account when it’s running low on Kin.